- +1 624 518 1345

 To build a successful business, you must build up people first.

-The Master of Science with a major in Management Online (MSMO) program is a 36-hour graduate program designed to develop or enhance the personal and technical management skills necessary for more effe
+The Master of Science in Management specialization in Human Resource Management (MSM-HR) is a 36-hour graduate program designed to develop or enhance the personal and technical management skills neces

 This article provides a brief overview of the benefits of and differences between English as a Second Language (ESL) programs and Intensive English Programs (IEPs).